-Whenever the carrying amount of an asset exceeds its recoverable amount, an impairment loss is recognised and the carrying amount of the asset is reduced to its recoverable amount.
-Impairment losses are recognised immediately in the income and expenditure account, unless they relate to an asset which is carried at revalued amount, in which case they are treated as a revaluation decrease to the extent that the impairment loss does not exceed the amount in the revaluation surplus for that asset.
-In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
+Whenever the carrying amount of an asset exceeds its recoverable amount, an impairment loss is recognised and the carrying amount of the asset is reduced to de recoverable amount.
+Impairment losses are recognised immediately in the income and expenditure account, unless they relate to an asset which is carried at revalued amount, in which case they are treated as a revaluation decrease to the extent that the impairment loss does not exceed the amount in the revaluation surplus for that cased.
+In assessing value in use, the estimated future cash flows and discounted to their present value using a pre-tex discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.

-The carrying amounts of Authority's assets are also reviewed at each balance sheet date to determine whether there is any indication that an impairment loss recognised in prior periods may no longer exist or may have decreased.
+The carrying amounts of Authority's assets are also reviewed at each balance sheet date to determine whether there is any indication that as impairment loss recognised in prior periods may no longer exist or may have decreased.
 If any such indication exists, the asset's recoverable amount is estimated.
 An impairment loss previously recognised is reversed only if there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognised.
-When an impairment loss subsequently reverses, the carrying amount of the asset is increased to the revised estimate of its recoverable amount, to the extent that it does not exceed the carrying amount that would have been determined had no impairment loss been recognised for the asset in prior years.
-Impairment reversals are recognised immediately in the income and expenditure account, unless they relate to an asset which is carried at revalued amount, in which case they are treated as a revaluation increase unless an impairment loss on the same asset was previously recognised in the income and expenditure account.
-Following such reversal, the depreciation charge is adjusted in future periods to allocate the asset's revised carrying amount, less any residual value, on a systematic basis over its remaining useful life.
+When mount since the last impairment loss was reading and an impairment loss subsequently reverses, the carrying amount of the asset is increased to the revised estimate of its recoverable amount, to the exhert that it does not exceed the carrying amount that would have been determined had no impairment loss been recognised for the asset is promysers, impairment neverable are recognised immediately in the income and expenditive account, unless they refer the rest as a threated as a revaluation increase unless an impairment loss on the same asset was previously recognised in the income and expenditive account.
+Following such reversal, the depreciation charge is adjusted in future periods to altocate the asset's revised carrying amount, less any residual value, on a systematic basis over its remaining useful lite.